djotaku/adventofcode/2015/Day_18/README.md

 - A reminder (I've had to relearn this a few times) that if there isn't a space in your string, you need to use a list comprehension to split it into a list of characters.

 ### Ruby
+- If you want to do x<=y<=z you would do (x..z).cover? y
+- Interesting that, by default, the Hash just returns nil instead of erroring out if I try to access a key that doesn't exist.
+Easier than Python's having to to use "get".

 ### Perl
+- a reminder that each is like enumerate
+- Passing the hashes around was a little annoying - you pass it like an array and then have that convert to hash